cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: Involving or committing sacrilege.
 | Usage: It seems sacrilegious to say this, but it’s really not that great a movie.
 |
+| begrime
+| Definition: make soiled, filthy or dirty.
+| Usage: Paint flaking from begrimed walls.
+|
+| flake
+| Definition: a small, flat, thin piece of something, typically one that has broken away or | been peeled off a larger piece.
+| Usage: Paint peeling off the walls in unsightly flakes.
+|
 | violate
 | violation
 | Definition: If someone violates an agreement, law, or promise, they break it.